 Most topics are explored over three separate days in one of the autumn, spring or summer terms, delivered online or on-site, with some work to do between each teaching day set on Moodle.
-Sometimes there's a choice of inputs for each topic, so for Community Outreach you might choose to focus on Ministry with Schools, the Multi-Faith context, Rural Ministry or Community Organising.
+Sometimes there's a choice of inputs for each topic, so for Mission & Evangelism next summer most curates will choose three of Apologetics, Growing New Communities, Sharing in Youthwork, Nurturing Disciples or World Faith & Mission.
 The topics build up over the whole curacy as a 'Learning Track', with the BA & PGDip tracks also having some specialist input or workshops.